Indonesia is the gem of Southeast Asia: it’s giant in size with a total of 17,000 islands and 240 million citizens!

 With plenty of stunning islands to explore and each with its own personality, it can be the dreamy vacation destination you’ve always wanted.
 No wonder, Indonesia is a gem of a country.
 I happened to visit Indonesia, the first time, during a media trip with Indonesia Tourism (where we were introduced to Jakarta and a few islands Including Pulau Macan) and since then I have revisited Indonesia more times than I can remember.

-From sunbathing at the exotic Spice Islands in Indonesia to swimming with endangered sea turtles on Gili Islands, Indonesian Islands have an offer to meet everyone’s imagination for the perfect trip.
+From sunbathing at the exotic Spice Islands in Indonesia to swimming with endangered sea turtles on Gili Islands, Indonesian Islands have the offer to meet everyone’s imagination for the perfect trip.
 Tourists love it for its diversity and nature.
 You’ll see impressive tropical forests and pristine beaches where you can dive and surf, but also explore wildlife and see volcanoes.

 If you want Indonesia to be your next adventure, check out this guide on Indonesia’s most beautiful islands!